-- An owner/applicant may apply for a Special Land Use Permit to cConstruct and oOperate a cCommercial wWind eEnergy sSystem subject to all of the requirements of this Ordinance. - Centerville Township shall have the right to impose other discretionary criteria, including timerelated conditions such as phased development, to effectuate the purpose and intent of this Ordinance, to protect the health, safety and welfare of the Township residents, to protect the social and economic well-being of nearby residents and landowners, and to protect against pollution, impairment or destruction of the Township's natural resources. - Procedures for application and site plan review shall comply with requirements set forth for Major Projects in "Procedures for Site Plan Review" of the Centerville Township Zoning Ordinance except that the Planning Commission may require more than one public hearing.
+- An owner/applicant may apply for a Special Land Use Permit to construct and operate a commercial wind energy system subject to all of the requirements of this Ordinance. - Centerville Township shall have the right to impose other discretionary criteria, including timerelated conditions such as phased development, to effectuate the purpose and intent of this Ordinance, to protect the health, safety and welfare of the Township residents, to protect the social and economic well-being of nearby residents and landowners, and to protect against pollution, impairment or destruction of the Township's natural resources. - Procedures for application and site plan review shall comply with requirements set forth for Major Projects in "Procedures for Site Plan Review" of the Centerville Township Zoning Ordinance except that the Planning Commission may require more than one public hearing.
 Notice of the public hearing will be made according to the Michigan Zoning Enabling Act.